MobileTeleSystems/data-rentgen/docs/backend/consumer/install.rst

 .. note::

-    This command should be executed after each upgrade to new DataRentgen version.
+    This command should be executed after each upgrade to new Data.Rentgen version.

 Run Kafka
 ~~~~~~~~~